zer2/fantasy-basketball-optimizer/about/data_sources.md

 more useful for making  long-term add/drop decisions than DARKO-S, because it is not affected by recent circumstances such as injuries.
 However, discounting injuries can also be dangerous.
 If a player is injured to the extent that they will miss much of the remaining fantasy season, then that injury is relevant even in the long-term.
 For this reason, when using DARKO-S, it is wise to temper expectations with your own understanding of player injuriy status

-# Additional data aspirations

-## Pre-season projections

-Ideally, we could provide pre-season projections from sources such as HashTagBasketball and BasketballMonster.
-However, this is complicated because their projections are paid products.
-For now, you can paste their projections in manually if you have access to them

-## Rest-of-season projections

-DARKo-L is a basic attempt at extending DARKO for a full season, and could be greatly improved with a more sophisticated treatment.
-The author of DARKO has mentioned season-long projections as a future goal, so this will likely be  available eventually!